sqrta/MQCC/README.md

 MQCC will not call z3 solver and only generate the object expressions in file "Expressions".

 # Example
-We use MQCC to solve several optimization problems as examples of MQCC applications, you can find these example projects [here](doc/examples.md).
-The example projects include
+We use MQCC to solve several optimization problems as examples of MQCC applications, and you can find these example projects [here](doc/examples.md).
+The example projects include the problem we solve in the paper, and you can run commands below to test the example projects.

-- Solve multi-programming problem run command below to test the example project
+- Solve multi-programming problem
   ```sh
   sh run.sh -e 1 test/example
   ```
 - Crosstalk mitigation
-  run command below to test the example project
   ```sh
   sh run.sh -e 2 test/crosstalk
   ```
 - Delayed uncomputation
-  run command below to test the example project
   ```sh
   sh run.sh -e 3 test/belle
   ```